InsightGit/Morpheus/docs/tutorials/getting_started.rst

 ``$env:PLATFORM=gba cmake <src dir>``

-in Windows Powershell, assuming <src dir> is the path to the source dir.
+in Windows Powershell, assuming <src dir> is the path to the source dir, and you are building for the GBA.

+If you are building on Windows, I suggest you use the "NMake MakeFiles" as I've had the most success compiling Morpheus with that generator.
+In addition, you might need to specify the python3 executable if it not found by CMake.
+Doing both of these suggestion would result in the following recommended command for building on Windows:
+``$env:PLATFORM="gba"; cmake .. -G"NMake Makefiles" -DPYTHON3="C:\Program Files\Python39\python.exe"``

+assuming that you have the 64-bit version of Python 3.9 installed in the standard location on the C drive and that you are compiling for the GBA.

 Afterwards you should be able to build the project, and run the generated roms on an emulator.
 If all goes well, you should see something like this:

 .. image:: desired_build.png